WebMediaSolutionz/angular-components/README.md

 replacing `${VERSION}` with the tag, branch, or refid to install.

+### Add `require` to Typings

+In your project, edit `src/typings.d.ts` file and add the following line:

+    declare var require: any;

+This will make the `require()` command available.
+While you don't need it directly, the components you are invoking do (in order to in turn load templates and stylesheets from a third-party library by inlining them).

 ### Import a theme

 Our underlying library requires a theme to correctly render objects.
 Edit your project's